dmbdesignpdx/code-assessment-web/README.md

 Right.
 Time to implement the design. :raised_hands:

 Going to start off with writing the global styles and setting up ze breakpoints.
 I'll use a bit of my own css boilerplate for resets and normalizing.
 From there I'll work on the patterns (buttons, cards, etc.).

+I'll continue to tweak global styles and patterns while I work on component styles.
+Next up: product component styles and setup.
+I'll add class names and any html elements needed to aid in styling.
+Will also add the :watch: images.
+It'll be looking slick in no time.

+Looks like I'll have to place the Acme Store header in its own private component.